 Providers in the US healthcare industry Hospitals could adopt a lottery or first-come-first-served system for triaging patients.
 However, this could mean that someone less sick is treated before an infected patient who needs critical care, thereby potentially failing to achieve the goal of saving the most lives.
 Hospitals could choose to treat worse-off patients first, but if those people are unlikely to survive, doctors might be better off focusing on people who are less infected.
 However, the chances of survival of these guidelines in an extreme crisis situation remain to be seen.
 Professionals in the US healthcare industry are of the opinion that as the US currently lacks an exact historical comparison for how the coronavirus pandemic could play out, these guidelines offer general principles for steering hospital decision-making.
 Having predetermined guidelines prove helpful not just for determining which patients to treat but also on how long to treat them.

 Undertake extensive testing

 Timely and rapid testing for healthcare workers as well as the general public with symptoms, and those who are asymptomatic is the need of the hour to help the US healthcare industry to prepare better for what lies ahead.
-Apart from the clinical benefits to COVID-19 testing such as creating an action plan for treating low- and high-risk patients, the primary purpose of testing during a pandemic is advancing public health.
-Testing allows tracking who has COVID-19 and can help limit the community spread of the virus.
+Apart from the clinical benefits of COVID-19 testing such as creating an action plan for treating low- and high-risk patients, the primary purpose of testing during a pandemic is advancing public health.
+Testing allows tracking who has COVID-19 and can help limit the community’s spread of the virus.